-The Summary worksheet provides general information on the measure, links to resources, and information on your facility.
-Before reviewing the report, please check that the name of your IPF and CMS Certification Number are accurate, and be sure to contact the CCSQ Service Center if you notice any discrepancies.
-Similar to FAPH, if the IPF is part of an acute care, critical access, or long-term care hospital, then the CCN will be 6-digits, all numeric because the HQR system does not recognize the alpha-numeric version of IPF CCNs.
+The Summary tab provides general information on the measure, links to resources, and information on your facility.
+Before reviewing the report, please check that the name of your IPF and CMS Certification Number are accurate.
+Please contact the CCSQ Service Center if you notice any discrepancies.
+Similar to FAPH, if the IPF is part of an acute care, critical access, or Long-Term Care Hospital, then the CCN will be six digits and all numeric because the HQR system does not recognize the alphanumeric version of IPF CCNs.

-This worksheet contains information that will be publicly reported on CMS's Provider Data Catalog in January 2024.
-You will see your facility's comparative performance category, which will be Worse Than, No Different From, or Better than the National Rate.
-If your facility has fewer than 25 cases eligible for the measure, you will see N/A in Row 6, and your results will not be publicly reported.

-If the national observed unplanned readmission rate is within the range of your facility's lower and upper limits of the 95 percent interval estimate, then your facility will be categorized as No Different than the National Rate.
+This tab contains information that will be publicly reported on CMS's Provider Data Catalog in January 2025.
+You will see your facility's comparative performance category, which will be Worse Than, No Different From, or Better Than the national rate.
+If your facility has fewer than 25 cases eligible for the measure, you will see N/A in Row 6 and your results will not be publicly reported.
+If the national observed unplanned readmission rate is within the range of your facility's lower and upper limits of the 95 percent interval estimate, then your facility will be categorized as No Different Than the national rate.

 Facility rates for each IPF are estimated from the results of a hierarchical logistic regression model that accounts for the mix of cases represented in the index admissions for each IPF during the measurement period.
-A standardized risk ratio, or SRR, for each IPF is calculated as the predicted number of readmissions for a specific IPF, divided by the number expected for any IPF with a similar case mix.
-The SRR is then used to calculate the risk-standardized readmission rate, also known as the RSRR, by multiplying the SRR by the national readmission rate.
+A standardized risk ratio, or SRR, for each IPF is calculated as the predicted number of readmissions for a specific IPF and divided by the number expected for any IPF with a similar case mix.
+The SRR is then used to calculate the risk-standardized readmission rate, or RSRR, by multiplying the SRR by the national readmission rate.

 The RSRR and corresponding 95 percent interval estimate is calculated for each IPF.
-Measure performance is categorized as Better than the National Rate, No Different than the National Rate, Worse than the National Rate, or Number of Cases Too Small.
+Measure performance is categorized as Better Than the National Rate, No Different Than the National rate, Worse Than the National Rate, or Number of Cases Too Small.
 Performance is based on the overlap of the IPF's 95 percent interval estimate with the observed national readmission rate.
-This figure shows the results of the three example facilities.
+The figure in this slide shows the results of the three example IPFs.
 Facility A has a 95 percent interval estimate that is better than the national rate of 20.1.
-Facility B has an interval estimate that runs over the national rate, and thus is no different than the national rate.
-Facility C has an interval estimate that is worse than the national rate.